khakhalin/notes/00_words_to_lookup.md

 Deformable Style Transfer

 # Algos
-* What's the difference between ADAM and SGD?
-(Also, add entries for both)
 * Haskell
-* Postgres - what is it even?
 * Operations Research - the type of DS they do for logistics.
 Flip through a book?
 * https://blog.reverberate.org/2020/05/29/hoares-rebuttal-bubble-sorts-comeback.html
 * finish Google production thing